Licensed Professional Counselor

 Nadeen Elkhatib

 My approach to therapy is warm, laid-back, and collaborative.
-I want my clients to feel like they’re sitting with someone who genuinely cares and meets them where they are, without judgment or pressure.
+I want you to feel like you're sitting with someone who genuinely cares and meets you where you are, without judgment or pressure.
 I focus on creating a safe and comfortable space where you can open up, explore your thoughts and emotions, and move at your own pace.
+My goal is to support clients with a wide range of mental health concerns and promote overall well-being through culturally-responsive care, with a warm, empathetic, detail-oriented, and solution-focused approach.

 A little about me: